 You may also need to construct certain files necessary to configure a server with the settings you want to test.
 Understanding exactly how to create the files, the directories to upload them to, the services to stop and restart, and so on can require a lot of asking around for help.

 Exactly what you have to do depends on your product, the environment, the company, and security restrictions, etc. No two companies are alike.
 Sometimes it’s a pain to set up your test system, and other times it’s a breeze.

-Can you see how just getting the test system set up and ready can be challenging?
-Still, if you want to write good documentation, this is essential.
+With local builds, setting up a functional system is much more challenging than using a test server.
+Still, if you want to write good documentation, setting up a test system is essential.
 Good developers know and recognize this need, and so they’re usually accommodating (to an extent) in helping set up a test environment to get you started.

 Depending on the product, you might also have a sample app in your code deliverables.
 You often include a sample app (or multiple apps in various programming languages) with a product to demonstrate how to integrate and call the API.
 If you have a test app that integrates the API, you’ll probably need to install some programs or frameworks on your own machine to get the sample app working.

 For example, you might have to build a sample Java app to interact with the system.
 If the app is in PHP, you may need to install PHP.
 Or you may need to download Android Studio and connect it to an actual device.

 There’s usually fewer instructions about how to run a sample app because developers assume users will already have these environments set up on their machines.
 (It wouldn’t make sense for a user to choose the Java app if they didn’t already have a Java environment, for example.)